dechristopher/tegola-omt/README.md

 is usually due to the permissions to access the docker daemon not having taken effect yet.

-### Golang
+### Imposm3

+Depending on the use case, you can install `imposm3` to manually configure and run data updates. **This isn't necessary for the initial data import.**

 The server will need Golang to run the `imposm3` OSM import tool.
 Install it with the snap package manager for the easiest time:
 ```bash
 sudo snap install go
 ```

-### Imposm3

-Depending on the use case, you can install `imposm3` to manually configure and run data updates.
-This isn't necessary for the initial data import.

 Clone and install `imposm3` with the following commands:
 ```bash